Dormer Loft Conversion Cost

 In the majority of cases you won't need to apply for planning permission in the UK as dormer loft conversions are considered a Permitted Development.

-You do however, need to meet the required building regulations regardless of planning, which can be approved by your local Building Control Department with fees costing around £500 and £1,250 (depending on the scale of the project).
+Building Regulation approval can be obtained by your local Building Control Department, with fees costing around £500 and £1,250 (depending on the scale of the project).
+You contractor will likely handle this for you, but do double check.

 There are several dormer loft conversion ideas, and the one most suited to your property will depend on the type of house (terraced, semi-detached, detached) and your existing roof shape.